 - All non-EU firms targeting people living within the union and processing their data

-- Who is processing data
+- Who is processing the data

 - Why is it being processed